carmine560/trading-peripheral/README.md

 ## Prerequisites ##

-`trading_peripheral.py` has been tested in [Python for Windows](https://www.python.org/downloads/windows/) with Hyper SBI 2 and requires the following web browser and packages:
+`trading_peripheral.py` has been tested in [Python for Windows](https://www.python.org/downloads/windows/) with Hyper SBI 2 on Windows 10 and requires the following web browser and packages:

   * [`google-api-python-client`](https://googleapis.github.io/google-api-python-client/docs/),
     [`google-auth-httplib2`](https://github.com/googleapis/google-auth-library-python-httplib2),